AlexiusItaly/ImperivmLauncher/README.md

 Imperivm Launcher is a free utility developed by **AlexiusItaly** to ensure the game is stable and fully compatible with modern operating systems.
 This tool acts as a unified hub: it automatically fixes common crashes, ensures the game displays correctly on high-resolution monitors, and provides a safe way to play community content.

 This project is an unofficial community tool and does not claim ownership of Imperivm or any related intellectual property.

+## System Requirements
+* **OS:** Windows 7 (32-bit) or higher.
+* **Game:** A valid installation of *Imperivm: Great Battles of Rome*.

+## Instructions
+1. Download the latest release from the button at the top of this page.
+2. Place the launcher executable in your Imperivm directory (where the `gbr.exe` file is located).
+3. Run the launcher and use the intuitive interface to optimize, mod, and play the game!

 ## Main Features